Many county workflows in Virginia still turn on identifying the correct district or local health office first. Seen in 6 county pages.

 Why this state is unique

-Virginia is stronger on inspection obligations, operation permits, and local health-district routing than on fake statewide tank precision.
-The homeowner wedge is knowing whether the system is conventional or AOSS and what the local file says before trusting the low end.
+Virginia is strongest on local health-district routing, operation permits, and buyer-file diligence rather than fake statewide tank precision.
+The homeowner wedge is knowing whether the system is conventional or AOSS, what the file says, and whether ongoing operator or inspection duties come with the property.

 Site evaluation summary